NUTS statistical regions of Denmark

 The Nomenclature of Territorial Units for Statistics (NUTS) is a geocode standard for referencing the administrative division of Denmark for statistical purposes.
 The standard is developed and regulated by the European Union.
 The NUTS standard is instrumental in delivering the European Union's Structural Funds.
 The NUTS code for Denmark is DK and a hierarchy of three levels is established by Eurostat.
 Below these is a further levels of geographic organisation - the local administrative unit (LAU).
-In Denmark, the LAU 1 are municipalities and the LAU 2 is Parishes.
+In Denmark, the LAU 1 are municipalities and the LAU 2 are parishes.